devoteamgcloud/poc-monday-orange-csv-fastapi/plan.md

 TODO:
-test fetch times for full boards take name modification into account
+test fetch times for full boards take name modification into account deploy to monday code

 QUESTIONS
 Can projects/subtasks be deleted from or added to Jira?
+What information will change?